Solar R&D Projects

 Objective 2: Develop capable solar engines

-Energy Solar energy acquisition is accomplished using a parabolic reflector, an energy-absorbing target, and a tracking mechanism.
+Solar energy acquisition is accomplished using a parabolic reflector, an energy-absorbing target, and a tracking mechanism.
 These pages present experimental approaches to all three components.

-Status: Prototypes working, improvements underway.
+Status: Prototypes working, DIY how-to published.

-Engines Heat engines convert the acquired solar energy to the mechanical energy needed to drive pumps or generators.
+Heat engines convert the acquired solar energy to the mechanical energy needed to drive pumps or generators.
 These pages describe experimental approaches to thermal engines whose only moving parts are air and/or water.

 Status: Fluidyne prototypes working, other engine development underway.